JSsixtyfour/smashremix/readme.md

 - Pressing L on the stage select screen will cycle through options related to stage hazards.
 - This is indicated by the stage selection cursor's color changing to blue and the wooden circle having the state of hazards.
 - Hazards (bumpers, barrels, etc.) and Movement (of platforms) can be controlled.
+- Note: Movement set to OFF will also freeze animations such as the Dreamland water.
+- Note: This setting is ignored for the Tournament profile and Tournament stage select layout.

 #### Toggle Name: _Hazard Mode_

 ### Stage Select Layout
 - Choose between NORMAL and TOURNAMENT stage select layouts.
-In the TOURNAMENT layout, the best performing and likely tournament legal stages are on the first page.
+In the TOURNAMENT layout, the stages available align with the Smash Remix Tour ruleset.

 #### Toggle Name: _Stage Select Layout_